aliabbashaider7/face_detection_and_recognition/README.md

-# Face Detection, Recognition and Gender Classification:
+# Face Detection and Recognition:
 An ultra fast and accurate python implementation to detect, recognize and classify gender of the face of a person.

 # Pre-requisits: